 At the small end of the Australian share market, there are a number of companies with the potential to grow materially in the future.

-Three that investors might want to keep a close eye on are listed below.
-Here’s what you need to know about them:
+Two such small-cap ASX shares that brokers are very positive on and rate as buys are listed below.
+Here's what you need to know about them: